Working for Families Calculator

 Rates sourced from IRD — Working for Families and IRD — WfF rates.

-Last updated March 2026.
+Last updated May 2026 (post-Budget).
 Rates sourced from IRD.